-This veil of secrecy makes the bargaining zone tricky to navigate.
+This veil of secrecy makes the zone of possible agreement tricky to navigate.
 But if you know how to negotiate within it, you can reach an agreement that incorporates some must-haves from each side.

 This is how people wind up striking a deal and walking away satisfied.
 When people fail to reach an agreement, it's usually because the bargaining zone doesn't line up.
 This is called the negative bargaining zone, and it can throw your discussions for a loop.

 If there's no overlap between two negotiating parties, everyone involved is operating within a negative bargaining zone (or negative ZOPA).
-At this point, an agreement can't be reached unless one of the parties is open to adjusting their terms.
-No one is dotting i's or crossing t's.
+At this point, those parties can only reach an agreement if one of the parties is open to adjusting their terms.

-Going back to the bike example, you'd be locked in a negative bargaining zone if you wanted to spend no more than $2,000, but the seller won't accept a price below $2,200.
+Returning to the example above, you'd be locked in a negative bargaining zone if you wanted to spend no more than $2,000, but the seller won't accept a price below $2,200.
 You're not walking away with a new two-wheel ride until someone is willing to budge.

-Negotiations can die in the negative bargaining zone.
+Negotiations can evaporate in the negative bargaining zone.
 If you find yourself here, there are ways out — you simply have to make your way into the positive zone.

 All negotiations are dynamic.
 You may come in with an idea of what you want, but that can change as conversations flow.
-A price that's acceptable from the start may be turned down a day later.
+A price that's acceptable from the start may get turned down a day later.
 A timeline that seemed concrete could change as teams re-prioritize a project.
-A base salary may be adjusted with additional vacation days or stock options.
+A base salary can adjust with extra vacation days or stock options.